MixelBlocks/mixelblocks-discordbot/README.md

 ---

-### NOT A UBLIC BOT CAN ONLY BE INVITED BY BOT OWNERS
+### NOT A PUBLIC BOT IT CAN ONLY BE INVITED BY BOT OWNERS

 #### [Invite Link (With permission application.commands)](https://discord.com/api/oauth2/authorize?client_id=936610429772365925&permissions=8&scope=bot%20applications.commands)